dianfajar/danaoira.github.io/_posts/2017-02-15-facebook-hq-tour-women-in-tech-acm-general-meeting.md

 ## Facebook Tour

 I visited Facebook HQ with a friend who worked there and was able to get a tour of the campus.
-I have much respect for the company with their presentations in Machine Learning and Big Data from the AI Frontiers Conference a few weeks back.
-The campus didn't disappoint, and I could definitely understand how a company that integrates art and inspiration into their workplace is able to deliver the products they have available.
+I have much respect for the company with [their presentations in Machine Learning and Big Data from the AI Frontiers Conference a few weeks back](https://danaoira.github.io/ai-frontiers-2017/).
+The campus didn't disappoint, and I definitely understand how a company that integrates art and inspiration into their workplace is able to deliver the products they have available.

 ## Discussing Women in Tech Over Milk Tea